Got a great idea, service or product? Building a quality web store could help you sell it to the masses, and it's easier than you think.

 At the time of writing, the company quotes 99.996% uptime for the last 12 months, good news when you're running something as important as a web store.
 Although if you do hit trouble, 24/7 support and automatic daily backups should help you quickly recover the situation.

-1&1 eCommerce Website Builder is a powerful tool which combines simple template-based web store design with professional features and functionality.
+The IONOS eCommerce Website Builder/Online Store is a powerful tool which combines simple template-based web store design with professional features and functionality.

 High quality design templates help you get up to speed quickly.
 There aren't many, but they look good, and can easily be customized to suit your needs.

-1&1's baseline Special account is a little underpowered, considering its price – $14 (£9.99) a month initially, $21 (£14.99) on renewal.
-You get support for unlimited items and there's an SSL certificate thrown in, but payment methods are limited to PayPal Express Checkout, invoice and direct debit, and shipping support is self-organized only.
+IONOS's baseline account is a little underpowered, considering its price – $20 (£20 for UK page) a month (the first three months are free though).
+You get support for up to 5000 items and there's a free domain, an SSL certificate thrown in, and some basic SEO.

-The Premium plan takes your store to the next level by allowing you to sell on eBay and Amazon Marketplace.
-It's an unusual and welcome extra, but the price is relatively high at $42 (£29.99) a month for the first term, $70 (£49.99) afterwards.
+The highest plan takes your store to the next level by increasing the product support up to 1 million and allows you to sell on eBay and Amazon Marketplace along with additional improvements.
+It's an unusual and welcome extra, but the price is relatively high at $45 a month.

 Starter e-commerce hosting plans can do a lot for a very low price, but you'll often pay in terms of service quality.
 Websites based on shared hosting may be slow, or fail entirely, and support is often limited.
 This might not matter for tiny web stores, but if you're running a big business, it could be a major issue.